 Online child abuse is getting bigger and dirtier.
 There are hackers, bullies, scammers, and predators who can take advantage of young curious kids in the technological wonderland.
-As a cybersecurity expert, I tried to explain in easy terms the threats kids face and skills that parents should be equipped with.
+As a cybersecurity expert, I tried to explain in easy terms the threats kids face and the skills that parents should be equipped with.

 We focus on strangers but the biggest threat to a child is themselves and then friends or people they know.
 When your child is harmed online, it’s very difficult to know and it can be worse.
 Now if the child is exploited it is all over the internet and this is very damaging emotionally.
-We need to be aware of people our child is interacting with online.
+We need to be aware of the people our child is interacting with online.
 How they are interacting with friends, teachers, family members, etc.

 It is not protecting data or information, it is protecting kids and their future.
 The current generation of kids is exposed to the technologies that their parents didn’t have when they were growing up.
 It is very hard to understand what they are going through because we might have not faced such challenges.
-There are different types of threats a child faces on the internet like cyberbullying, online grooming, posting private information and they are an easy target of phishing attacks.
+There are different types of threats a child faces on the internet like cyberbullying, online grooming, and posting private information and they are easy targets of phishing attacks.
 Let’s discuss them in little detail.

 - Online Grooming